amoeba/TownCrier/README.md

 1. Provide a name for your webhook.
 It must be unique.
 2. Provide a URL for your webhook

-	Some webhook providers allow webhooks as GET requests and accept webhook parameters via query parameters (http://example.com/?foo=bar) instead of via POST requests with JSON payloads.
+	Some webhook providers use query parameters (http://example.com/?foo=bar) instead of JSON payloads to send webhook parameters.
 	For these cases, put an `@` symbol in the URL where your message should go.
 	For example, a webhook for Zapier can look like `https://hooks.zapier.com/hooks/catch/123456/abcdefg/?message=@`, note the `@`.
 	If the ingame message is "You died.", TownCrier would send a GET request to `https://hooks.zapier.com/hooks/catch/123456/abcdefg/?message=You%20died`.

 3. Provide an HTTP method (GET or POST) for your webhook
-4. Provide a JSON payload (only for POST webhooks).
+4. Optional.
+Provide a JSON payload (only for POST webhooks).
 There's no need to fill this in for GET webhooks.

 	Similar to how the `@` gets used in the URL for GET webhooks, enter a JSON template with an `@` where your message should go.
 	For example, a Discord webhook payload would could like `{"content": "@"}` and the `@` would get replaced by the ingame message.